Houston Texas, USA Travel Guide

 Be prepared for the prevailing hot and muggy weather, and focus activities on indoor, air-conditioned options.

-Expect occasional cold snaps, so pack layers and consider indoor activities during colder periods.
+Expect occasional cold snaps, so take layers of clothing and consider indoor activities during colder periods.

-Plan activities according to the daily weather, prioritizing indoor choices during severe heat or cold.
+Plan activities according to the daily weather, prioritizing indoor choices during extreme heat or cold.

 Always check local event calendars when planning your visit, as major city-wide events like Houston Livestock Show and Rodeo can influence traffic and hotel pricing.